vkhazin/multicloud-courseware/content/serverless/lab-serverless.md

               method: ANY
               cors: true
     ```
-11. Add serverless package: `npm i --save serverless-http`
+11. Add serverless framework package: `npm i --save serverless-http`
-12. Install serverless cli: `npm install -g serverless`
+12. Install serverless framework cli: `npm install -g serverless`
-13. Deploy the function with API Gateway http end-point: `serverless remove --config ./aws.yml`
+13. Deploy the function with API Gateway http end-point: `serverless deploy --config ./aws.yml`
-14. After deployment is complete a URL will be listed e.g. `https://hsfeejxnpj.execute-api.us-east-1.amazonaws.com/dev/`
+14. After the deployment is complete a URL will be listed e.g. `https://hsfeejxnpj.execute-api.us-east-1.amazonaws.com/dev/`
-15. Copy the URL to open in browser and don't forget to add the parameter: `/?name=John`
+15. Copy the URL to open in browser and don't forget to add parameter: `/?name=John`

 ## Azure

-1. Open a web browser to [https://shell.azure.com/](https://shell.azure.com/) and login with Microsoft Credentials with access to Azure subscription
+1. Open a web browser to [https://shell.azure.com/](https://shell.azure.com/)
 2. After the shell has been loaded, select `bash` shell
 3. Select `Open editor` icon from the toolbar
 4. Clone the repository with node.js end-point, if not present:
 5. `git clone https://github.com/vkhazin/courseware-nodejs-container`
 6. Change directory: `cd ~/courseware-nodejs-container/api`
 7. Install npm packages: `npm install`
-8. Run in the terminal panel to create a new resource group and storage account:
+8. Run in the terminal panel to create a new resource group and storage account for our function:
 9. ```
    az group create \
      --name courseware-functionapp \